Dam4323/olap_generator/README.md

 This cube could be uploaded on a mondrian platform (also pentaho platform) to be exploited;

 # Distribution
-You could find distribution for Linux, Mac or Windows in the
+You could find distribution for Windows (Linux coming soon)

 # Support
 At this link you could find a few documentation to use this software